In Middlesbrough, your ERP treats a COMAH chemical batch and a wind-farm install as the same job. They aren't.

 How to choose a developer in Middlesbrough

 Hire for domain scars, not framework fashion.
 The right partner has shipped both process-industry traceability and project accounting, and can argue about which one yours should be built around first.
 Ask to see a real lot recall and a real application for payment in something they've built.
 If they treat your COMAH and EPC requirements as identical 'order lines', they'll build you a prettier version of the spreadsheet problem you already have.
-Pair the ERP work with a custom CRM (Customer Relationship Management) development plan, an inventory management software layer and business intelligence dashboards so the operational data has somewhere to surface.
+Pair the ERP work with a custom CRM (Customer Relationship Management) development plan, an inventory management software layer and business intelligence (BI) dashboards so the operational data has somewhere to surface.

 - !They demo a generic manufacturing module and call batch traceability 'just a custom field'.
 Ask them to walk a lot recall end to end